 If you are a beginner surfer, then coming to Indonesia between the months of February & May and September & November is the right time for you.
 Bali is an amazing place but Lombok is where it’s at – the quality and consistency of surf spots for beginners here is amazing.

 February & May and September & November offer little wind (which is good for surfing).
-The worst of the rainy season is either just about finishing in March and starting in November, so you miss the worst of it.
+The worst of the rainy season is either just about finishing in March and starting in November, so you miss the worst of it and remember to bring a surf hat since the sun is relentless this time of year.
 Also, during those times there are consistent small to mid-sized waves.
 These times are specific to Lombok.

 If you are an intermediate surfer there will be surf for you year-round.
 In order to find the best time, we have to take into account all the variables.
 The best time to surf in the Uluwatu area is between April to October, when the winds are offshore everyday and there is always somewhere to surf.
 The Uluwatu area mostly houses left handers, so there will be no going right if that is your preference.
 If you are looking for right handers in the intermediate range, then Lombok is best for you.